GreptimeTeam/docs/docs/v0.7/en/changelog/roadmap.md

 If anything above draws your attention, don't hesitate to star us on [GitHub](https://github.com/GreptimeTeam/greptimedb) or GreptimeDB Community on [Slack](https://www.greptime.com/slack).
 Also, you can go to our [contribution page](https://github.com/GreptimeTeam/greptimedb/contribute) to find some interesting issues to start with.

 Looking beyond the initiatives that are in progress, there's a lot of room for improvement.
 We also welcome other ideas besides these planned updates.
 If you might be interested in giving that a try, speak up and chat with the team.
 We probably will end up being the ones who get you the best.

+---

+To learn about our previous roadmaps, kindly refere to the blog posts below:

+- [2023 Roadmap](https://www.greptime.com/blogs/2022-11-29-have-a-grep-time-making-the-most-of-2023): Have a Grep Time, Making the Most of 2023 - GreptimeDB Roadmap for Next Year